Click on the category to expand questions and answers.

 Should I bring my own snacks?

-The meals are abundant and well balanced.
+Meals at Villa Sumaya are abundant and well-balanced.
 If you have extreme allergies or strict dietary needs, you may want to bring some supplemental foods.
-We also have a raw fruit and veggie juice bar, with exotic smoothies, raw caco and granola treats, chocolates, kombucha and other delights for in between meals.
+We also have a raw fruit and veggie juice bar, with exotic smoothies, raw cacao and granola treats, chocolates, kombucha and other delights for in between meals.

 What drinks do you serve?